-- a. submit an annual scientific report on the attainment of agreed milestones for the implementation of the IT system after from the date of activation of the grant; - b. submit an annual financial report from the date of activation of the grant; - c. submit a final scientific report on the completion of the project and a final financial report at the end of the grant.
+- a. submit an annual scientific report on the attainment of agreed milestones for the implementation of the IT system as of the start date of the grant; - b. submit an annual financial report as of the start date of the grant; - c. submit a final scientific report on completion of the project and a final financial report at the end of the grant.

-9.6 Discontinuation of funding
+9.4 Discontinuation of funding